ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-2.The Data Dictionary.md

 ##### SQL_CACHE_TEXT_ID

-This is the identifier of the SQL Cache Text object when searching for a plan object in the SQL Plan Cache.
+This displays the identifier of a [Parent PCO](#parent-pco) or NO_SQL_CACHE_STMT.

+NO_SQL_CACHE_STMT means a statement that is not registered in SQL Plan Cache.
+The following statements are not registered in SQL Plan Cache.

+- DDL statements
+- DCL statements
+- Statements using NO_PLAN_CACHE hint

 ##### SQL_CACHE_PCO_ID

-This is the object identifier of a shared plan cache in the SQL Cache Text object.
+This is the object identifier of a [Child PCO](#child-pco).

 ##### OPTIMIZER